-Several outdoor spaces in the Arboretum or adjacent to it such as the Council Ring, Hill of Three Oaks, or Monument Hill may be reserved for non-Carleton group use such as picnics, family reunions, or weddings.
-These reservations may not be made during the academic term.
+Several outdoor spaces in the Arboretum or adjacent to it such as the Council Ring, Hill of Three Oaks, or Monument Hill may be reserved for Carleton or non-Carleton group use such as picnics, family reunions, or weddings.
+Non-Carleton group reservations may not be made during the academic term.
 Reservations and paperwork are handled through the Office of Campus Services or may be found on the Campus Scheduling website.